 If price is a factor, read either my Zquiet or Zyppah reviews.
 You only have to pay shipping upfront and then you are charged for the mouthpiece 35 days later, unless you return it in the meantime.
 It is more expensive, but it also lasts significantly longer, so it won't need replacing as soon.
 Most importantly, it's very comfortable.

-If you are interested in trying a product that is completely different than SnoreMate, check out our list of the best anti-snoring devices available.
+If you are interested in trying a product that is completely different than SnoreMate, check out our list of the best anti-snoring mouthpieces available.
 You'll find the ones that our doctors have tested and highly recommend.